robfatland/nexus/lexicon.md

 ### What is **`requirements.txt`**?

 I can "install" something called WSL... or maybe it is combined with "turning on Linux" inside Windows.
 But I can also install Ubuntu bash.
 Which opens a bash terminal in my home directory... where miniconda is not installed.
 So I install miniconda and now I can create and activate environments.
 And I can start a Jupyter notebook server.
 But the other day my Ubuntu <start> icon stopped working.
 So I forced Ubuntu to start using the Windows start utility.
 So it started.
 So I said "ls" and everything was gone.
 So all my hard work evaporated (except that it was mostly synched with GitHub so Hah Hah Hah on the gods of data loss).
-So
+So...

   ### What is a web framework?